geoserver/geoserver/doc/en/user/source/community/netcdf/netcdf.rst

 .. note:: Note the "unknown" names for GEOGCS, DATUM and SPHEROID elements.
 This is how the underlying NetCDF machinery will name custom elements.
 .. note:: Note the number that precedes the WKT.
 This will determine the EPSG code.
 So in this example, the EPSG code is 971801.
 .. note:: When dealing with records indexing based on PostGIS, make sure the custom code isn't greater than 998999.
 (It tooks us a while to understand why we had some issues with custom codes using PostGIS as granules index.
 Some more details, `here <http://gis.stackexchange.com/questions/145017/why-is-there-an-upper-limit-to-the-srid-value-in-the-spatial-ref-sys-table-in-po>`_)
+.. note:: If a parameter like "central_meridian" or "longitude_of_origin" or other longitude related value is outside the range [-180,180], make sure you adjust this value to belong to the standard range.
+As an instance a Central Meridian of 265 should be set as -95.

 You may specify further custom NetCDF EPSG references by adding more lines to that file.